QuChunhe/study/Java.md

 The purpose of using generics is to have compiletime type-safety.
 As long as the compiler is satisfied that the operation will not produce any surprising results at runtime, it allows the operation on the wildcard generic type reference.

+Using only a question mark as a parameter type (<?>) is known as an unbounded wildcard.
+It places no bounds as to what type it can refer.
+You can also place an upper bound or a lower bound with a wildcard.

+Unbounded Wildcards

+Upper-Bounded Wildcards

+Lower-Bounded Wildcards

+Type parameters defined for a generic type are not available in static methods of that type.
+Therefore, if a static method needs to be generic, it must define its own type parameters.
+If a method needs to be generic, define just that method as generic rather than defining the entire type as generic.

 一些常用的泛型类型变量：
 * E：元素（Element），多用于java集合框架
 * K：关键字（Key）